nhsconnect/CareConnectAPI/pages/engage/engage_user_stories.md

 | As a pharmacist (hospital services) I want to dispense at least a two weeks supply of medication (or locally agreed amount) to the patient based on their final list of medication at discharge to provide the patient with the correct medication as prescribed until their GP has had enough time to reconcile the patient's TTO meds with their own record and the patient has had sufficient chance to arrange a follow-up appointment if necessary. | POST <br> MedicationDispense |
 | As a pharmacist (hospital services) I want to counsel the patient to help them understand what, why, when and how to take their medications. | POST <br> Encounter |
 | As a pharmacist (hospital services) I want to prepare a "patient friendly" medication schedule to help the patient understand what, why and how to use their medication. | GET <br> MedicationStatement |

+## Patient Facing Services ##

+{% The "medication manager" app on Michael's mobile phone is updated with the latest changes to his medications.
+Michael can view his new medication list, with any medication changes highlighted. %}